 For creamy dips such as artichoke spinach dip, goat cheese, nachos, guacamole, tomato salsas or shrimp cocktail, a Sauvignon Blanc or Sancerre is a good bet.
 For an earthier appetizer such as sausage stuffed mushrooms, try a Pinot Noir.
 Riesling, sparkling wine and fruity reds like Beaujolais pair perfectly with mini quiches.

-If you’re serving a range of appetizers, avoid full-bodied, oaky Chardonnays and high tannin reds.
+If you’re serving a range of appetizers (like these holiday appetizers), avoid full-bodied, oaky Chardonnays and high tannin reds.
 Instead, serve a few different wines such as Sauvignon Blanc, Prosecco (or another sparkling wine), dry rosé, Beaujolais or another light, fruity red.

 Pairing Wine with Dessert